Glenmark Pharma gets DCGI nod for clinical trials of Favipiravir tablets on COVID-19 patients

 Glenmark Pharmaceuticals on Thursday said it has become the first company in India to receive approval from Drug Controller General of India (DCGI) to conduct clinical trials of Favipiravir antiviral tablets for the treatment of COVID-19 patients.
 Having internally developed the active pharmaceutical ingredients (API) and the formulations for the product, the company filed the product for clinical trials with the DCGI and has received approval for conducting the trial on mild to moderate patients, Glenmark Pharmaceuticals said in a statement.

-As per the clinical trial protocol approved, 150 subjects with mild to moderate COVID-19 will be randomized in the study in a 1:1 ratio to Favipiravir with standard supportive care or standalone standard supportive care, the company said.
-Treatment duration is a maximum of 14 days and the total study duration will be a maximum for 28 days from randomization, it added.
+As per the clinical trial protocol approved, 150 subjects with mild to moderate COVID-19 will be randomised in the study in a 1:1 ratio to Favipiravir with standard supportive care or standalone standard supportive care, the company said.
+Treatment duration is a maximum of 14 days and the total study duration will be a maximum for 28 days from randomisation, it added.

 Glenmark Pharmaceuticals Executive Vice President - Global R&D - Sushrut Kulkarni said the company is all geared to immediately begin clinical trials on Favipiravir on COVID-19 patients in India.
 "The clinical trial will let us know the efficacy of this molecule on COVID-19 patients.
 If the clinical trials are successful, Favipiravir could become a potential treatment for COVID-19 patients," he added.

-Shares of the company were trading at Rs 346.80, up 5.19 percent from their previous close on BSE.
+Following the announcement, shares of the company jumped 8.88 per cent to Rs 359 on BSE.
+They were trading at Rs 342.45, up 3.87 per cent from their previous close at 1315 hours..

 ALSO READ